-For fiscal year 2022, the Board adopted comprehensive company-wide bonus compensation criteria (the "2022 Bonus Criteria") for all employees.
-The 2022 Bonus Criteria, which follows the same principles, goals and criteria as in the bonus program and criteria previously established for prior fiscal years, set forth various targets and criteria for the Company's operating performance and established a cash bonus, assessed on an individual basis, for employees of the Company.
+For fiscal year 2023, the Board adopted comprehensive company-wide bonus compensation criteria (the "2023 Bonus Criteria") for all employees.
+The 2023 Bonus Criteria, which follows the same principles, goals and criteria as in the bonus program and criteria previously established for prior fiscal years, set forth various targets and criteria for the Company's operating performance and established a cash bonus, assessed on an individual basis, for employees of the Company.
 The financial targets were designed to provide incentives for the employees to work as a team to improve the Company's financial results.

-Under the 2022 Bonus Criteria, every employee of the Company is eligible to participate in Tier I of the bonus plan, except for employees in the Russian Federation who participate in a local plan.
+Under the 2023 Bonus Criteria, every employee of the Company is eligible to participate in Tier I of the bonus plan, except for employees in the Russian Federation who participate in a local plan.
 Under Tier I, employees share proportionally in the Company's profits based on each employee's relative payroll.
-The Tier I bonus pool is established by accruing approximately 26% of consolidated pretax profits (before bonus) above a specified range.
-Various management teams, including the executive officers, and selected key employees are eligible to participate in Tier II of the 2022 Bonus Criteria, which applies after Tier I is fully funded.
-The Tier II bonus pool is established by accruing approximately 26% of consolidated pretax profits (before bonus) within a specified range above Tier I. Under Tier II, certain participants share in the bonus pool depending on the satisfaction of predefined goals by their respective working groups.
-None of the named executive officers were required to satisfy individual predefined goals under the 2022 Bonus Criteria.
+The Tier I bonus pool is established by accruing 20% of consolidated pretax profits (before bonus) above a specified range.
+Various management teams, including the executive officers, and selected key employees are eligible to participate in Tier II of the 2023 Bonus Criteria, which applies after Tier I is fully funded.
+The Tier II bonus pool is established by accruing 20% of consolidated pretax profits (before bonus) within a specified range above Tier I. Under Tier II, certain participants share in the bonus pool depending on the satisfaction of predefined goals by their respective working groups.
+Should the Company's pretax profits (before bonus) exceed the amount required to achieve fully funded Tier I and Tier II bonus pools, the bonus pools will be additionally funded at the rate of 10% of subsequent excess pretax profits (before bonus), divided between Tier 1 and Tier II according to the ratio of their initial targeted amounts.
+None of the named executive officers were required to satisfy individual predefined goals under the 2023 Bonus Criteria.
 Tier I bonuses are paid if the Company reaches a predetermined pretax profit (before bonus) level.
 Tier II is based on attaining a predetermined consolidated pretax profits (before bonus) level as well as, in most cases (but not in the case of named executive officers), specific performance criteria of the group eligible for the bonus.
 The predetermined pretax profits (before bonus) levels as well as the specific performance criteria are re-evaluated annually.
 The groups eligible for Tier II bonuses in one year are not necessarily eligible the following year.
 The eligible groups are selected based on management's goals for improvement across the Company.